Alarty/RNN_EUR_CAD/README.md

     - Gather results

 ### To do list (sorted by priority) :
-* Try different starting time
-* Try a longer full LSTM sequence ? (not only the N last to guess the next)
-* Create bunch of viz un tensorboard for data viz + model results viz and compare
+* use as input open/close/min/max of previous days instead of only close ?
+* Verify LSTM implement issue ?
+* StandardScaler on train set ? to
+* Data Augment with noise
 * Tweak model parameters
 * Save and reload models to gain time
-* Add other date info for information (holiday, christmas, or even raw day/month) ?
+* Add other date info as features post-RNN (holiday, christmas, or even raw day/month) ?
-* Try ARIMA
+* Try ARIMA and facebook prophet

 ### Launch Tensorboard on Windows
->.\venv\Scripts\python.exe .\venv\Lib\site-packages\tensorboard\main.py --logdir=runs
+> .\venv\Scripts\python.exe .\venv\Lib\site-packages\tensorboard\main.py --logdir=runs